 “He grabbed me.
 Any other time of our lives this would have been no contest – he would have broken me in four – but the rules had changed.
 I couldn’t decide which was greater: the exhilaration of beating him at something physical for the first time in my life or the fear of the same.”

-Invierno- A family reunion after five years apart in New York in the dead of winter.
+Invierno- A family reunion occurs after five years apart in New York in the dead of Winter.
 That’s enough for anyone to take, let alone a few young children and their mother from the tropical climate of the Dominican Republic.
 The only interaction with their father after being apart five years is disciplinary.
-Culture shock to say the least, however it is delayed after spending all of their time learning the language via the TV screen and being secluded in their small apartment throughout the dead of winter.
+Culture shock to say the least, however it is delayed after spending all of their time learning the language via the TV screen and being secluded in their small apartment throughout the extreme cold.
 Miss Lora- As you suddenly lose hold of your only role model that helped keep you safe from external forces, the Cold War re-establishes thoughts of your own demise.
 A long-term neighbour starts assuming a more important role in your life.
 Unconventional to say the least, but a presence that was very much needed.
 Miss.
 Lora, you’re trying to seduce me.
 Aren’t you?

 The Cheaters Guide to Love- Cheating is grounds for dismissal.
 Dismissal can lead to depression.
 Depression leads to weight gain.
 Weight gain leads to attention from woman that don’t even compare to the lady that dumped your sorry ass.
 Settling for a woman leads to uncharted territory because no one woman is alike.
 Impatience brings you back to square one, depression, body starts to break down.
 A dose of your own medicine was prescribed for his bad four year case of the ex.
+Hell hath no fury.

 “The half-life of love is forever.”

 Like all short story collections some were better than others.
-For me I didn’t like the desperation of The Sun, the Moon, the Stars, as a man it made me cringe.
+For me I didn’t like the desperation of The Sun, the Moon, the Stars; as a man it made me cringe.
 Didn’t care much for Invierno except for the ending which was awesome.
 The Pura Principle pissed me off.
 I didn’t care much for Otravida, Otravez.
 I loved Nilda it was heart-wrenching but I loved it.
 The Cheaters Guide to Love was funny in a dish best served cold sort of way.
 I liked Miss Lora because Yunior kind of lived out a dream of mine that I had at his age, woman probably won’t appreciate it like I did.
 Flaca had a good presence of mind about it.

 The overabundance of Latino slang and terminology was tiresome, a little would have gone a long way for the sake of credibility.
 If you enjoyed this book you will probably like the movie Raising Victor Vargas, very similar in many ways.
 The author shows that he has his ear to the street and is a genuine voice for a demographic during the late 1970’s and on.
 This is my first taste of Junot Díaz’s work, it won’t be my last, but it will be a while before I take the plunge again.